 What Does Caesar Salad Dressing Taste Like?

-What does a good low carb Caesar salad dressing taste like?
-It’s salty, pungent with garlic, and full of umami flavors from ingredients like anchovies, Worcestershire sauce and Parmesan cheese.
-I add a hit of lemon to mine because lemon is awesome.
-Do anchovies make you nervous?
-Me, too.
-Luckily, you can’t taste them in most Caesar dressings.
+I know that not everyone has had Caesar dressing before and you may be wondering what does a good low carb Caesar salad dressing taste like?
+Well, it’s salty, pungent with garlic, and full of umami flavors from ingredients like anchovies, Worcestershire sauce and Parmesan cheese.
+Mine has an additional pop of lemon because lemon is awesome.

-- Traditional Caesar Salad Dressing: A thick vinaigrette dressing made from oil and vinegar using a Dijon mustard “cheat” and egg yolk to help the process along.
+Traditional Caesar Salad Dressing: A thick vinaigrette dressing made from oil and vinegar using a Dijon mustard “cheat” and egg yolk to help the process along.
 Minced garlic and anchovy fillets are mashed together and whisked with Dijon mustard, an egg yolk and vinegar.
 Then, oil is added in a thin stream as the dressing is whisked continuously until an emulsion forms.
+It’s an arm workout!

-Easy Low Carb Caesar Salad Dressing is 1 net carb per 3 TBSP.
+This Easy Keto Caesar Salad Dressing is 1 net carb per 3 TBSP.

 - 1 cup mayonnaise